uob-hep-cad/uob-hep-pc072/README.md

 Changes to original design done by Magnus Loutit and David Cussans

-This design has no ADN2814 CDR
+This design has no ADN2814 CDR - recovery of clock done directly by Si5395 PLL

 List of changes w.r.t. v0.1 MIB at https://webapps-pp.bris.ac.uk/elog/DUNE/34